-The unrestricted non-tuition Emerge Grant is dedicated to women and nonbinary residents of Georgia who are 25 and older, demonstrate financial need, and are pursuing a technical or vocational education, an associate’s degree or a first bachelor’s degree at an accredited U.S. institution.
+Jeannette Rankin had strong geographical ties to both Montana and Georgia as the first female Congresswoman representing Montana and a long-time Georgia resident.
+From the sale of her Georgia estate, the Jeannette Rankin Foundation was formed in 1976.
+Today our unrestricted non-tuition Emerge Grant is dedicated to women and nonbinary residents of Georgia and Montana who are 25 and older, demonstrate financial need, and are pursuing a technical or vocational education, an associate’s degree or a first bachelor’s degree at an accredited U.S. institution.
 Emerge Grants are distributed directly to recipients and renewable for up to five years.

 Applying for an Emerge Grant?

-Application period status: Applications are currently closed.
-Open November 2022 for the 2023-2024 Grant Cycle.
+Application period status: Applications are currently CLOSED for the 2023-2024 Grant Cycle.

 Preparing your application

 Once you’ve confirmed your eligibility by taking the survey above, read through the entire application and familiarize yourself with the application components.
-To help you prepare your application, you can use this Word document JRF_Application_Essay_Questions.docx that includes the essay questions as they are listed on the application.
+To help you prepare your application, you can use this Word document Rankin Foundation_Application_Essay_Questions.docx that includes the essay questions as they are listed on the application.